FAQ Palestine

 A: No. It is calling for freedom for all people, not divided into tiny pockets of segregated populations, but across the entire land, from the Jordan to the Mediterranean, from Lebanon to Egypt.

 Q: I am 100% against violence towards Palestinians, and believe in their freedom, but a lot of your posts make me feel like there is not a place for me and my beliefs in the movement.
-I know a lot of other people feel the same way, how should we perceive this?
+How should we perceive this?

-A: There is a place for everyone in the movement for Palestinian liberation, including and perhaps in particular Jews no matter where you are from.
-Jewish voices advocating for Palestinians and in support of a wholesale change in the way their community confronts power, violence and oppression in the region are of the utmost importance.
-We truly believe that Jewish liberation and Palestinian liberation are not in opposition but are in fact intersecting.
+A: There is a place for everyone in the movement for Palestinian liberation, including Jews no matter where you are from.
+Because Jewish identity has been weaponized against Indigenous Palestinians, it is especially important for Jewish people to call for an end to the occupation and the apartheid state, the right of return of all Palestinians expelled under the occupation regime at least since 1948, and be on the front lines of a wholesale change in the way their community confronts power, violence and oppression in the region.
 Come on board!